justinmeza/lolcode-spec/v1.3/lolcode-spec-v1.3.md

 testClass IZ funkin YR "HAI" MKAY            BTW testClass-HAI
 ```

-#### Mixin Inheritance
+#### Inheritance

-LOLCode supports a form of multiple-inheritance (I'm calling mixin-inheritance) via a new use of the SMOOSH operator.
+LOLCODE supports a form of multiple-inheritance (called mixin-inheritance) via a new use of the SMOOSH operator.

 ```
 I HAS A <object> ITZ A <parent> SMOOSH <mixin> (AN <mixin>)*